Fishing Outlook & Conditions

 Blue Line Sports's Tip of the Week

-Trout Season opened April 1st!
-The ice has completely receded of the Lake and Ponds of of the Saranac Lake & St. Regis Canoe Areas.
-Northern Pike Opens May 1st.
-Water temperatures remain cool.
-Water levels are high.
+Progress has been made in steadily moving into spring.
+Ice is off the Lakes and Ponds in the Saranac Lake Region and the St. Regis Canoe Wilderness.
+Trout Season Opens April 1st.
+Pike Fishing Re-Opens May 1st.
+Panfish are open all year.
+Bass season opens June 15th.
+Water levels are above normal.
 Have cold water dry gear and life jackets present at this time.
 Continue in the practice of safe wading.
-There are Bold Waders, and there are Old Waders, but there are No Bold Old Waders.
+There are Bold Waders, and there are Old Waders, but there are few Bold Old Waders.
+This is a great time to enjoy early Adirondack trout season before the black flies arrive.
 Check out new regulations at https://www.dec.ny.gov/outdoor/125006.html Talk to folks at local fly and tackle shops for the best and most accurate fishing information.

 Directions open in app